DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_financeutilities/ACCOUNTS-PAYABLE/Setup/Self-billing-invoicing.md

         - **Purchase order** - Purchase order id
         - **Company** - Purchase order's legal entity
         - **Product receipt** - Product receipt
     - **Add number sequence group** - where the invoice number mask will not result in a unique number, it is advised to add number sequence group to the end of the invoice number mask.
 For example where consolidating by purchase order and it could result in multiple invoices for the same purchase order.
+The **Invoice number mask** can also be left blank, and only use a Number sequence group when creating the Purchase invoice.
     - **Number sequence group** - where a Number sequence group hasn't been assigned to the vendor, this group will be used.
         - Order of which Number sequence group is used, if blank next one is used:
             - Invoice account